 The obesity epidemic in Australia is driving an increase in type 2 diabetes.

-In the Hunter region, 78 per cent of coal mine workers are currently classified as being overweight or obese.
-This means over 10,000 of our Hunter Valley and Newcastle coal mining workers are at risk of developing diabetes (and cardiovascular disease).
-Diabetes Australia claims up to 60 per cent of all cases of type 2 diabetes could be prevented by people maintaining a healthy weight through diet and lifestyle changes.
+87 per cent of NSW coal mine workers are currently classified as overweight or obese.
+This means that a large number of workers are at risk of developing type 2 diabetes (and cardiovascular disease).
+Diabetes Australia reports that up to 60 per cent of all cases of type 2 diabetes could be prevented by people maintaining a healthy weight through diet and lifestyle changes.
 A small weight loss (5-10 per cent of body weight) can make a big difference and assist with both managing and preventing diabetes.

 (Source: Diabetes Australia)